open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 ##### Deprecated

 Deprecated metrics are slated for deletion but are still available for use.
-These metrics include an annotation about the version in which they became deprecated.
+The description of these metrics include an annotation about the version in which they became deprecated.
 For example:

 Before deprecation: